 Northern California

 “As more time goes by it’s easy to forget the richness and the fullness of a thick and healthy bull kelp forest along the Mendocino coast.
-It has been almost 10 years since the ocean warming events that changed everything about the way the flora and fauna exist in a kelp forest here.
+It has been 10 years since the ocean warming events that changed everything about the way the flora and fauna exist in a kelp forest here.
 The ecosystem has yet to recover on its own.”

 Tristin Anoush McHugh, The Nature Conservancy